Last fact-checked: 3 December 2020

 City lovers will feel at home in Manila – the sprawling Megacity where all Filipino life is there to observe – and of course, all the services, facilities and entertainment you could wish for.
 The more adventurous will want to head for one (or a few) of the country's idyllic islands, such as Cebu, Boracay or Palawan.

-Nose-jobs are individual procedures, depending on the very specific needs of each patient.
-No two nose jobs are the same–one person may only want work done to the tip of the nose, whereas others may need reconstruction involving the nasal cartilage, which will take much longer.
+Nose jobs are individual procedures, depending on the very specific needs of each patient.
+No two nose jobs are the same–one patient may only want work done to the tip of the nose, whereas others may need reconstruction involving the nasal cartilage, which will take much longer.

 Your nose will settle down over the next few months, but it may take up to a year before it has healed completely.

-Nose jobs in the Phlippines cost around AUD $2,000 (US $1,400; CAD $1,800; GBP £1,000; € 1,200), compared to around AUD $9,600 in Australia (US $7,100 CAD $9,000; GBP £5,000; €6,300).
+Nose jobs in the Phlippines cost around AUD $2,000 (US $1,400; CAD $1,800; GBP £1,000; € 1,200).
+This is compared to around AUD $9,600 in Australia (US $7,100 CAD $9,000; GBP £5,000; €6,300).

-Find out more and check out our clinic and surgeon listings.
+Find out more by checking out our clinic and surgeon listings.

 Image By: Alvin js5